ppy/osu-wiki/news/2019/2019-11-12-project-loved-week-of-november-10th.md

 [![](/wiki/shared/news/2019-11-12-project-loved-week-of-november-10th/osu/3-nothing-but-theory.jpg)](https://osu.ppy.sh/community/forums/topics/984616)

-[lapix - Nothing but Theory](https://osu.ppy.sh/beatmapsets/914146#osu) by ::azr8::{ user=2562987 }, [Jace](https://osu.ppy.sh/users/4394718) and ::Akali::{ user=2127359 }\
+[lapix - Nothing but Theory](https://osu.ppy.sh/beatmapsets/914146#osu) by ::azr8::{ user=2562987 }, ::Jace::{ user=4394718 } and ::Akali::{ user=2127359 }\
 160 BPM, 2:02 | 6.07★, 7.23★\
 *description written by ::DigitalHypno::{ user=4384207 }*

 If you've been looking to prove your technical and alternating skills while jamming out to the masterful neurofunk of lapix, you need to download this map.
 Both of the maps in this two-difficulty mapset feature fluid jumpstreams, tricky sliders, and technical rhythms.

-The lower difficulty, a collab between ::azr8::{ user=2562987 } and [Jace](https://osu.ppy.sh/users/4394718), is a definite challenge that gets your fingers moving to the song.
+The lower difficulty, a collab between ::azr8::{ user=2562987 } and ::Jace::{ user=4394718 }, is a definite challenge that gets your fingers moving to the song.
 If that's too easy for you, ::Akali::{ user=2127359 }'s 7-star guest difficulty is more than enough to challenge even the best players who come across this map—it takes all the theory from the lower difficulty and amplifies it to much crazier extremes.
 You won't want to miss out on either of these amazing maps, so be sure to try them both!

 [![](/wiki/shared/news/2019-11-12-project-loved-week-of-november-10th/osu/4-dynamite-camellia-s-macho-tnt-remix.jpg)](https://osu.ppy.sh/community/forums/topics/984615)